bgplab/bgplab/docs/4-codespaces.md

     * Use FRR to use the 2 CPU/8 GB codespaces VM with larger labs.
     * Codespaces have persistent storage; you can download and install other containers.
     * To use containers that have to be downloaded from the vendors' website, download them onto your laptop, drag-and-drop them into the Folders, and install them [like you would on a local netlab instance](https://netlab.tools/labs/clab/#container-images).
-    * It looks like the Codespaces environment supports nested virtualization, so it should be possible to run network device VMs.
-However, you're on your own.
+    * While it looks like the Codespaces environment supports nested virtualization, the environment does not include the `kvm` kernel module, so we cannot get virtual machines to work (yet).
+That also precludes running VMs in virtual machines (the *vrnetlab* approach).

 ## Start a Lab